 How to Manage Aged Receivables

 Of course, getting your invoices paid promptly is good business sense, which is why there’s also a shift towards automation with cloud invoicing software.
 After all, money in the bank means the shutters stay up and provides you a base from which you can grow the company.

 Considering this, managing your ‘aged receivables’ is a key part of handling your cash flow.
 It’s traditionally a hands-on process, involving time spent contacting clients and chasing up payments.
 Managing these invoices that are past due and reaching out to customers can be cumbersome—but vitally important for the financial wellbeing of your business.
-A solution such as Hiveage can streamline that process, letting you dedicate your resources to other areas.
+A solution such as Hiveage can help you streamline that process, letting you dedicate your resources to other, more productive, areas.

 This post will look at aged receivables, and discuss why it’s important to keep on top of them.
 Finally, we’ll look at how to manage your aged receivables, and introduce Hiveage’s helpful functionality.
 Let’s get started!